Rohan-Chaudhury/Patient_Chat_Bot_Simulation/README.md

 In order to retrain the model:

-  type <fine-tune_new> and follow the steps as mentioned in the output
+  type <fine-tune-new> and follow the steps as mentioned in the output

 In order to fine-tune the model:

-  type <fine-tune_old> and follow the steps as mentioned in the output
+  type <fine-tune-old> and follow the steps as mentioned in the output